glennsantos/senior-developer-roadmap/decision-making/decision-matrix.md

 1. Create a grid like this
 ![](consequential-reversible-grid.jpeg)
-2. For inconsequential decisions that have little or no long term impact, delegate those to your team.
+2. For inconsequential decisions that have little or no long term impact, delegate those to juniors in the team.
 Ex.
 Choosing an emoji for a message.
 3. For reversible and consequential decisions, run experiments to gather information.
-You can easily revert them anyway, and decide a better course of action.
+You can easily revert and go with a better course of action later if needed.
 Ex.
 Picking an IDE to use.
 4. For irreversible and consequential decisions, take time to decide a course of action.
 Ex.
 Deciding whether to accept a new job offer or not.

 ### How to Use a Decision Matrix

-For #3 and #4 above, you can use a decision matrix to weight your options.
+For #3 and #4 above, you can use a decision matrix to weigh your options.

 1. Along the first column, list down your options.
 2. In the first row, list the most important criteria that will affect your decision.